What do I do for divorcing clients and their attorneys?

 I always work with other professionals – attorneys, mediators, tax accountants, pensions fund administrators.
 While I may advise clients on what questions are important to ask these other professionals, I focus only on the financial issues.
 The client and the attorney decide on the division of assets while I provide options to make an informed decision.
 I do not give specific legal or tax advice.

 I also want prospective clients to know that I continue to work with many of my clients after the final decree is filed.
 I have a post-divorce checklist that helps clients create a new financial plan, move and rationalize investments, change beneficiaries, and execute new insurance and wills.
 In fact I’ve worked with clients who hire me only after their decree is final.

 What does this cost?

 I charge hourly or negotiate a flat fee for the analysis.
 My hourly rate is generally much less than an attorney’s rate.
 Please call us for current hourly rates.

 How do clients hire me?

-Clients are referred by their attorney for consultation.
-However, other clients found me through existing clients, other professionals or my website.
+Clients are referred by their attorney for consultation, through existing clients, other professionals or my website.
 I can be hired by the client’s attorney and paid by the client or simply paid by the client directly.